Hello, world

 The output: hello, world.

-The snippet will sit in an internal memo for years until 1978 when it will appear in The C Programming Language, the book that teaches a generation to code.
+The snippet sat in an internal memo for years until 1978.
+It appeared in The C Programming Language, the book that taught a generation to code.

 For two decades, that's all it was.
 Human to machine.
 You speak, it executes.

 And people talked.
 They talked a lot.
 In 1991 there was one website.
 Today there are over 1.4 billion.
 Seven and a half million blog posts go live every single day.
-Google alone indexes 400 billion documents.
-Blog posts and documentation and arguments and tutorials and reviews and love letters and manifestos and encyclopedia articles and fan fiction and recipes and rants — the largest body of text our species has ever produced.
+Google alone indexes hundreds of billions of pages.
+Blog posts and documentation and arguments and tutorials and reviews and love letters and manifestos and encyclopedia articles and fan fiction and recipes and rants.
+More text than every book ever printed, combined.

 We didn't know it at the time, but we were building something.

-All that human-to-human communication — all those words we passed through machines to reach each other — became the training data for a new kind of machine.
+All those words we passed through machines to reach each other?
+They became training data.
 Large language models learned to speak by reading everything we ever said through the web.

-So now when you sit down at a blinking cursor and type hello, world, something different happens.
-Something answers.
+Now when you type hello, world, something answers.
 Not with a compiled output or an error code.
 With language.
-With something that feels, for the first time, like a conversation.
+With something that feels like a conversation.

-The relationship has shifted again.
-Not human to machine.
-Not human through machine to human.
-Something new — human with machine.
-The machine isn't just a medium anymore.
+Human to machine.
+Human through machine to human.
+And now: human with machine.
+The machine isn't a medium anymore.
 It's a participant.

 This is our hello world

-This post.
-These words.
-Guava's first signal sent out into a web that listens differently than it used to.
+This post is Guava's first signal, sent into a web that listens differently than it used to.

-We're not announcing a launch.
-We're not pitching you on anything.
-We're just doing what every programmer, every blogger, every person who ever put something on the internet has done at the very beginning:
+Every programmer, every blogger, every person who ever put something on the internet started the same way:

 Do you hear us?